Pipeline execution policies

 override_project_ci

-This strategy completely replaces the project’s existing CI/CD configuration with a new one defined by the pipeline execution policy.
-This strategy is ideal when the entire pipeline needs to be standardized or replaced, such as enforcing organization-wide CI/CD standards or compliance requirements.
+This strategy replaces the project’s existing CI/CD configuration with a new one defined by the pipeline execution policy.
+This strategy is ideal when the entire pipeline needs to be standardized or replaced, like when you want to enforce organization-wide CI/CD standards or compliance requirements in a highly regulated industry.
+To override the pipeline configuration, define the CI/CD jobs and do not use include:project.

 The strategy takes precedence over other policies using the inject_ci strategy.
 If any policy with override_project_ci applies, the project CI configuration will be ignored.
 Other security policy configurations will not be overridden.